johnkerl/miller/docs6b/docs/reference-dsl-output-statements.md

 * You can redirect print output to a file: `mlr --from myfile.dat put 'print > "tap.txt", $x'` `mlr --from myfile.dat put 'o=$*; print > $a.".txt", $x'`.

-* See also :ref:`reference-dsl-redirected-output-statements` for examples.
+* See also [Redirected-output statements](reference-dsl-output-statements.md#redirected-output-statements) for examples.

 ## Dump statements